Gardens of the Far North

 We depart from your local area and travel north, stopping for lunch in Pitlochry (not included).
 We continue to the gardens of Cawdor Castle, near Nairn.
 William Shakespeare immortalised Cawdor in Macbeth as the scene of Duncan's murder, however, both the castle and its history are colourful enough without the aid of myth.
 A turreted 14th century tower, protected on one side by a gully and on the other by a dry moat, rises majestically from the woods of the Nairn Valley.
 The magnificent gardens include vast herbaceous borders, a rose garden, a peony walk and a kitchen garden - there is also a fascinating holly maze and a romantic bluebell woodland walk.

-Later we will continue to Inverness to our hotel.
+Later we will continue to our accommodation.

 |Hotel||Best Western Inverness Palace Hotel|